Pivok7/vulkan-tutorial-zig/README.md

 # Vulkan tutorial in zig!

-Project based on this tutorial: https://vulkan-tutorial.com/Development_environment
+Project based on this tutorial: https://vulkan-tutorial.com/

 ## Building

 You will need:

-* zig compiler (newest version)
+* Zig compiler (newest version)

 * Vulkan SDK and glslc <br>